Vishalkompalli/DSApractice/README.md

 # DSApractice
- This repository contains all the DSA practice files following the roadmap file
+ This repository contains all the DSA practice files

+following the roadmap file

-1. LinkedList
+1. LinkedList -
-   adding a node at the beginning adding a node at the end
+   adding a node at the beginning, adding a node at the end